 Casino Rigging and Nevada State Law

-is a felony under the Nevada legal system.
+Cheating in a Las Vegas casino, either by an individual or individuals within casino management, is a felony under the Nevada legal system.
 Even with this potential severity looming over any possible cheating prospect, gamers will frequently claim that Las Vegas casinos are rigged.
 It is perfectly okay to be angry when losing, but the claim of rigging is a very bold assumption to say casually.

 The major Nevada law associated with any possible casino rigging is explained in NRS 465.085.
 It is illegal for any casino or manufacturer of casino gaming equipment to alter or manipulate equipment to an unfair advantage.
 With the stakes so high for a multi-million dollar Las Vegas casino, it can be assumed that no direct or fraudulent rigging of any kind is being conducted by casino management.